defano/wyldcard/README.md

  `mouseUp`          | Sent when the mouse is pressed and released over a part `mouseWithin`      | Send repeatedly to buttons and fields while the mouse is within their bounds `newCard`          | Sent to new cards when they are added to the stack.
+ `newButton`        | Sent to buttons when they are first added to the card or background; new buttons will have no script to handle this message (but pasted buttons may), and other parts in the message passing order may respond as well.
+ `newField`         | Sent to fields when they are first added to the card or background.
+See also `newButton`.
- `returnInField`    | Sent when the return key is pressed while typing in a field `returnKey`        | Sent when the return key is pressed `openCard`         | Sent to cards as they are navigated to `openStack`        | Sent to a stack when it is opened `tabKey`           | Sent when the tab key is pressed
+ `returnInField`    | Sent when the return key is pressed while typing in a field `returnKey`        | Sent when the return key is pressed `openCard`         | Sent to cards as they are navigated to `openField`        | Sent to editable fields when they gain focus `openStack`        | Sent to a stack when it is opened `tabKey`           | Sent when the tab key is pressed